 · Sends a clear signal that the gasoline era is ending.
 The phase-out date creates certainty for investors, automakers and parts suppliers, the EV charging industry, utilities and governments that the shift to clean vehicles will happen, helping them plan for the transition and ensure it takes place in a smooth, orderly fashion.

-· Benefits California’s electronic industry -- EVs have $4,000 more in electronics than equivalent gas cars.
+· Benefits the electronic industry -- EVs have $4,000 more in electronics than equivalent gas cars.

-· Ultimately saves $15 billion/year in health and climate costs in California from smog, soot and climate pollution of vehicle emissions.
+· Ultimately saves health and climate costs ($15 billion/year in California) from smog, soot and climate pollution of vehicle emissions.

-· Gives Californians control over pricing and sources of transportation fuel; insulates Californians from volatile oil prices.
+· Gives the state control over pricing and sources of transportation fuel; insulates drivers from volatile oil prices.

 Environmental Justice/Economic Justice: